Brooklyn Museum | Ethnographic UX Research

 During visit

-Need guidance on visiting curating space
+Need guidance on visiting a curating space

 Signalization of Egyptian artwork